LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller

 \subsubsection{InnoCube ADCS}

-The ADCS for InnoCube had been developed mainly from requirements derived from the EPISODE payload, which did not pose highly sophisticated constraints on the performance requirements for the ADCS.
-Two main modes had been considered: GNSS Pointing and Laser-Ranging Tracking.
-GNSS Pointing requires the GNSS Antennas to be pointed away from the earth, providing unobstructed view for the antennas to GNSS satellites.
-This resulted in a very low pointing requirement of around plus minus 90~$^\circ$ of anti nadir pointing.
-Laser-Ranging Tracking requires the retroreflector to be pointed towards the laser-ranging ground station with a pointing accuracy of $\pm$17~$^\circ$ during a ground station pass.
+The Attitude Determination and Control System (ADCS) is housed within a dedicated sub-assembly (ADCS-Box).
+It comprises the cold-redundant ADCS mainboard, including gyro and magnetometer sensors, three ferrite-core magnetorquers with dual redundancy along all axes, and three reaction wheels.
+Sun sensors mounted on the exterior of the satellite provide external sensing and are connected wirelessly to the ADCS mainboard.

-The LeLaR project, as part of which the present work was conducted, had started after the design of the InnoCube satellite had been completed.
-Therefore, design requirements resulting from LeLaR could only be based on the existing system built for the InnoCube mission.
+The ADCS for InnoCube was primarily developed to meet the requirements of the EPISODE payload, which imposed relatively modest attitude performance constraints.
+Two operational modes were considered: GNSS Pointing and Laser-Ranging Tracking.
+GNSS Pointing requires the GNSS Antennas to be pointed away from Earth, providing unobstructed view for the antennas to GNSS satellites.
+This resulted in a relatively low pointing requirement of around $\pm90^\circ$ of anti-nadir pointing.
+Laser-Ranging Tracking requires the retroreflector to be pointed toward a ground station with a pointing accuracy of $\pm17^\circ$ during a ground station pass.
+The LeLaR project began after the design of the InnoCube satellite was completed.
+Consequently, design requirements for LeLaR could only be based on the existing InnoCube system.

-As previously mentioned in Section~\ref{sec:innocube}, all spacecraft modules share the same EFR32FG12 microcontroller.
-On the ADCS mainboard, the basic circuitry of the microcontroller is extended to accommodate the electrical components needed for the ADCS.
-These include the gyroscope, the magnetometer, controllers and electrical interfaces for the magentorquers, electrical interfaces to the reaction wheels and other nescessary electrical systems.
-The used gyroscope to measure the body rates of the satellite is a STMicroelectronics ASM330LHH micro-electromechanical systems (MEMS) gyro \cite{asm330gyro}.
-The used magnetometer to measure the magnetic vector with respect to the body frame is a three-axis PNI RM3100 magneto-inductive sensor \cite{rm3100mag}.
-The external sun sensors are not used for the current LeLaR experiments, since we currently only determine the relative attitude using a quaternion integrator based on the measured gyro body rates.
+The ADCS mainboard is based on an EFR32FG12 microcontroller~\cite{efr32fg12} and is extended with the electrical components required for ADCS operation.
+These include a STMicroelectronics ASM330LHH micro-electromechanical systems (MEMS) gyroscope~\cite{asm330gyro} for body-rate measurements, a three-axis PNI RM3100 magneto-inductive magnetometer~\cite{rm3100mag} for magnetic field sensing, controllers and interfaces for the MTs, and interfaces to the RWs.
+The external sun sensors are not used in the LeLaR experiments of this work, as relative attitude is determined solely via quaternion integration of the measured gyroscope body rates.